Nature Play On Vancouver Island

 MARK MAKING: COLLECTING TRACES OF LEARNING

 I have been collecting traces of moments with children at the centre that I have been visiting and noticing an interest in mark making and lines using drawing, painting, sand play and loose parts.
-I wondered if this is connected to their interest in balance and movement that I am seeing in the yard lining up stumps to jump off or lining up blocks along the skirt edging the garden tree or the top of a bench.
+I wondered if this is connected to their interest in balance and movement that I am seeing in the yard lining up stumps to jump off or lining up mini pumpkins along the skirt edging the garden tree or the top of a bench.

 I decided to bounce back this interest through afternoon play set ups with materials in the emerging atelier using sticky note paper and drawing tools.
 This is a big attraction for M. and after using a stack of post it notes she decides to make a book for her story to share with family.